UIUpdated April 28, 2026

 </Table>

-Use the circle prop for avatars or icon placeholders.
+Use circle for avatar, icon, or round media placeholders.

 <Skeleton circle className="h-10 w-10" />